deepkapha/EarthScanWebinar/readme.md

 #### Key takeaways from the webinar:

-    - A good dataset is crucial for the success of a deep learning model.
+    - Creating a good dataset is crucial for deep learning success.
-    - Data engineering is essential for creating and maintaining a data ingestion pipeline.
-    - MLOps framework is necessary for the entire lifecycle of a deep learning model.
+    - Data engineering and MLOps framework are essential for building and maintaining the data ingestion pipeline and the entire lifecycle of a deep learning model.
-    - Data augmentation techniques can improve model accuracy and minimize overfitting.
-    - Real-world case studies demonstrate the effectiveness of AI automation in the O and G industry.
+    - Data augmentation techniques and real-world case studies demonstrate the effectiveness of AI automation in the O and G industry.
-    - W2W correlation data can be used to identify groups of test wells based on depth.
-    - Hands-on experience with well-to-well correlation through case studies and exercises.

 ---
 ###  <span id="webinar-3">Webinar 3: SOTA - Architecture Design, Modeling & Training Pipeline</span>